 What Causes Poverty?

 Most immediately a lack of money causes poverty.
-But is is the reasons underlying that financial lack that are the real causes of poverty, and those reasons are varied and complex.
+But is is the circumstances underlying that financial lack that are the drivers of poverty, and those circumstances are varied and complex.

 In this regard there is not one simple cause of poverty but an entangled knot of causes that grow from decisions we collectively make about things like how are economy is structured, the kinds of labour conditions we create, the regulation and tax settings we create in all kinds of markets like the housing sector that disadvantage the poorer and more vulnerable amongst us.
 And as the statistics above show our decisions about what kind of social welfare system we will have, and our beliefs about the character of people accessing it has created a punitive, degrading set of payments that fall well below the poverty line.

-There there are also unjust structures that persist because of our cultural values and these have have long histories.
+These unjust structures persist not because there are no solutions but because of our cultural values and these often have long histories.
 Take, for example, the multi-generational poverty experienced by Indigenous Australians which is directly correlated to the systematic racism and disenfranchisement they have been subjected to for the last 200 or so years.
 Similarly, longer histories of devaluing and marginalising people with disability has helped to create a culture which is still too often resistant to employing people with disability or creating a social safety net that adequately meets their needs to live a dignified, self-directed life.

 Though we have seen progress in some of these areas, the real work of reducing poverty lies in changing our beliefs about what it means to be poor, about what it means to be a community and then changing our systems, infrastructure and policies in ways that reflect a belief in the inherent dignity of every person.
-Ultimately, eradicating poverty is about recognising that the we we structure our society in ways that cause and entrench poverty and then punish people when they experience poverty.
+Ultimately, the hard work of eradicating poverty doesn’t lie in policy settings, but in changing the way we value human beings.

 For deeper discussions on the structural causes and experiences of poverty see: